levizwannah/js-beginner-to-advance/readme.md

 ```

 ### Default Arguments
-Default arguments are the values automatically given to a parameter in a function if no value was passed for the parament when the function was called.
+Default arguments are the values automatically given to a parameter in a function if no value was passed for the parameter when the function was called.

 ```js
 const sum = (a = 1, b = 2) => {